 Deep-rose blooms mature to pink with light eyes, which pair nicely with the colors of ‘Prairie Twilight.’
-Plus, the fern-like foliage and compact habit make it a terrific choice for filling the container with color and texture.
+Plus, the fern-like foliage and compact habit make it a terrific choice for color and texture.

 Spiller: Campanula ‘Blue Waterfall’

 The number of plants and their placement depends on your container size and site.
 For a 20-inch diameter container, for instance, you’ll want one thriller, three fillers, and 4-5 spillers.
-You may be tempted to add more plants, but remember—these perennials need room to grow and will soon fill the container beautifully.
+You may be tempted to add more plants, but remember—these perennials need room to grow.

 When planting the container, choose a high-quality potting mix with a slow release fertilizer.
 Fill the container approximately three-fourths full with potting soil.
 Gently remove the plants from the nursery pots, loosen the roots, and place the plants in the arrangement you’ve chosen.
 Add more potting soil to cover the plants’ root balls and firm the soil around the roots.
-Make sure that the soil level remains an inch or two beneath the rim of the container so that the soil doesn’t spill when watering.
+Make sure that the soil level remains an inch or two beneath the rim of the container.
+This ensures the soil doesn’t spill when watering.
 Water well to settle the plants.